 Source: IVDR

-Each IVD test in a medical laboratory begins with a specimen being taken from the patient.
+Each IVD test in a medical laboratory begins with the collection of a specimen from the patient.
 Ideally, it ends with a result that is helpful for deciding on further treatment.
 Figure 1 shows the usual steps in an IVD test process from the taking of the specimen through to the results.
 CE-IVD devices or in-house IVD devices can be used for all these steps.

 d) Criteria that make a test an LDT

 An LDT is not usually a self-developed product but rather a procedure that uses self-developed devices in the test sub-steps.
-However, it is not usually clear to the patients or the physicians treating them whether a test is carried out with an in-house IVD or a CE-IVD device (see Fig. 3).
+However, patients and their treating physicians generally do not know whether a laboratory performs a test using an in-house IVD or a CE-IVD device. (see Fig. 3).

-For this reason, a medical laboratory creates an LDT when it:
+For this reason, a medical laboratory creates an in-house IVD when it:

 - uses products or procedures it has developed itself,